-7. Empathy: Each of us has to face our own struggles and pain in life.
+7. Empathy: Each of us must face our struggles and pain in life.
 We should avoid making the struggles of others more difficult with our words and actions.
 [A reminder that all the guidelines apply to everyone in the autism community.]

 8. Win-Win: Whenever we encounter something that opposes our work, we should consider how we can operate differently or win over the opposition by addressing their concerns and interests with a better deal or alternative.
 Conflict should be avoided if mutually beneficially cooperation can be achieved.

-9. Aspiration: Each of us has our own dreams and approaches of making the world a better place, which we should make the best effort to develop and express in a practical manner both for ourselves and for the people around us.
+9. Aspiration: Each of us has our dreams and approaches of making the world a better place, which we should make the best effort to develop and express pragmatically both for ourselves and the people around us.

 10. Inclusivity: When we create projects that are meant to advocate for the interests of a certain group, we should ensure that members of the group have the opportunity to be an integral part of creating our project as much as possible.

-11. Integrity: We should ensure that we ourselves are setting a good example for the world.
-When we report and expose instances of problematic practices, we are able to provide others with a good role model to follow.
+11. Integrity: We should ensure that we are setting a good example for the world.
+When we report and expose instances of problematic practices, we can provide others with a good role model to follow.

 12. Proactivity: Inequality and imperfection exist.
-Rather struggling against what that we cannot change, we should focus on changing the things that we have control/influence over.
-Positive change takes time and patience, no matter if it is for an individual or for all Humanity.
+Rather than struggle against what that we cannot change, we should focus on changing the things that we have control/influence over.
+Positive change takes time and patience, no matter if it is for an individual or all Humanity.